Becoming a Member

 - Must have a letter of recommendation from a current Active or Associate member.

-- A Candidate Member is a General Surgery Resident, Surgical Oncology Fellow or Breast Fellow currently enrolled in a residency/fellowship program.
+- A Candidate Member is a resident-in-training, surgical oncology fellow or breast fellow currently enrolled in a residency/fellowship program.

 - Must provide a medical license including the expiration date (if applicable)